JeffZimmerman/School_District_Analysis/README.md

 # School_District_Analysis
-using python and anaconda to keep kids away from snakes
+using python and anaconda to analyze school district data